Completing a Dynamic Youth Award (DYA)

 • there are at least two targets

-• the challenge will take at least five hours to complete
+• the challenge will take at least 10 hours to complete

 The peer assessor must sign the challenge sheet and add the date